-Creativity is more important than ever in the innovation age, where it’s not so much what we know but how we use what we know.
+Creativity is more important than ever, because it’s not so much what we know but how we use what we know.

-At San Lorenzo Unified School District, our 12-hour teacher tech academies are centered on the 4 C’s: collaboration, communication, creativity and critical thinking.
+At San Lorenzo Unified School District in California, our 12-hour teacher tech academies are centered on the 4 C’s: collaboration, communication, creativity and critical thinking.
 I ask teachers to introduce themselves by stating their name, site, grade or subject and the “C” that is of greatest interest to them.
 Invariably, a good percentage choose creativity.

 Teaching creativity seems to present a catch-22.
 Teachers who don’t consider themselves to be particularly creative don’t think they can teach their students to be creative.
 On the other hand, highly creative teachers find it difficult to articulate how they developed their creativity, much less prescribe a strategy for passing creativity along to others.

 Creativity is more than being artistic or expressive.
 Creativity is the ability to make new things or think of new ideas.
 It’s not limited to the fine arts or performing arts.
-It must be part of everything we endeavor to do, especially in the innovation age.
+It must be part of everything we endeavor to do, especially now as automation and AI take over more tasks previously done by humans.
 Creativity in education cannot simply be about changing STEM to STEAM by adding an “A” for art.
 It must be a reason for collaboration, a hallmark of communication and a result of critical thinking.

 While I was doing research for my book Innovation Age Learning: Empowering Students by Empowering Teachers, I became intrigued by design thinking as it relates to creativity.
 I’d like to share four of my favorite strategies for enhancing creativity.